 25 Then answered all the people, and said, His blood be on us, and on our children.

-There are some interesting things we can observe about this punishment.
-I have not done any real kind of study, but I immediately noted that the last generation started in 1540.
-This was the year the Catholic Church declared war on Jewry when the Jesuits were formed.
-Three years later in 1543, Martin Luther published his tract on the Jews, which was a seminal moment for the Protestant church, and had a powerful effect on how Jews were perceived and treated; again the date seems no accident, as Jerusalem was destroyed in AD70, but the war with Judea ended in AD73, signalling the end of Daniel’s 70th week, so from AD73, we see the final generation begins in AD1543.
-Therefore AD2030 – AD2033 would appear to be a period well worth keeping an eye on.
-So it would seem that the fourth generation heralded an increase of condemnation for the Jews.
-Another thing to note is that the 1960 years of punishment partially dovetails with the restoration of Jerusalem to the state of Israel.
-So 1960 years from Christ’s birth leads to 1960, and Jerusalem was retaken in 1967.
-1960-2030/1963-2033 forms the last generation.
-The point here is that Jesus if he had lived a normal lifespan, a generation, he would have died AD70.
-(I will tidy up these ruminations at a later point).
+Three years later, in 1543AD, Martin Luther published his tract on the Jews*, which was a seminal moment for the Protestant church, and had a powerful effect on how Jews were perceived and treated; again the date seems no accident, as Jerusalem was destroyed in AD70, but the war with Judea ended in AD73, signalling the end of Daniel’s 70th week, so from AD73, we see the final generation begins in AD1543.
+So it would seem that the fourth generation heralded an increase of condemnation for the Jews, which would make sense to me, as all God’s punishments are designed to bring people back to him.